The Long Version of The Serenity Prayer

 God grant me the serenity

 This is the line that defines the name of the prayer.
-Without serenity, I would go as far as to say that sobriety might even be impossible, but certainly far harder.
-Our lives were flooded with troubles when we drank and many of us used this absence of serenity as an excuse to enable our drinking,
+Our lives were flooded with troubles, and many of us used this absence of serenity as an excuse to enable our drinking.
+During sobriety, we ask for serenity so we can live a peaceful life and be patient with others.

 To accept the things I cannot change;